mvysny/vaadin-loom/README.md

 This is not even alpha quality.
 If it works, it works just by a random coincidence.
 I'm just hacking deep into virtual threads, without really knowing what I'm really doing.
 Prototype quality.

+I don't even know whether this works on any other Java than the one I'm running ([Eclipse Temurin JDK 20](https://projects.eclipse.org/projects/adoptium.temurin)).
+The project may fail on other JVMs.
+Or maybe not :)

 This is obviously bloody dark magic.

 # Documentation